Disentangling the structure of ecological bipartite networks from observation processes: Simulations

 $n_{miss}$ is an estimation of the number of interaction missed.
 It could have been provided by exterior experts or other similar studies.
 To give a slight advantage to method 1 and 3, we suppose that we have access to an exact estimation of ${n_{miss} = \sum_{i,j}M_{i,j} - \sum_{i,j}V_{i,j}}$, the corresponding estimator for the LBM will be called the oracle LBM.
 The nestedness (NODF) and modularity are both calculated with the \texttt{bipartite} package.

 As we can see in \cref{fig12}, \monmodele{} is able to correct the estimation of nestedness and modularity, without having the precise number of missing interactions.
-Meanwhile, the LBM performs even worse than the random completion to estimate the nestedness, and does not better than the random completion to estimate modularity.
+Meanwhile, the LBM and the DCSBM perform even worse than the random completion to estimate the nestedness, and do no better than the random completion to estimate modularity.